tomalec/articles/Starcounter/starcounter-include-3.0.0.md

-### Specific `<slot>` elements are no longer automatically created
+### Named `<slot ...>` elements are no longer automatically created

-Previously, even if you didn't provide any `declarative-shadow-dom` or specific layout composition in the database, or simply missed few `<slot name="...">` elements, we were creating them automatically for you.
+Previously, even if you didn't provide any `declarative-shadow-dom` or specific layout composition in the database, or simply missed few named `<slot ...>` elements, we were creating them automatically for you.

 This had significant cost:
 - we had to make all those checks and updates in run-time on every DOM mutation, which is simply expensive,